Basement humidity: why it happens and what to do

 How to reduce humidity in a basement

-Despite all the efforts made, such as the installation of a French drain, the waterproofing of your foundation or the repair of your foundation cracks, it’s possible that the humidity continues to persist in your basement.
-In these cases, it can also be poor insulation or a crack letting in the outside air that you do not see.
-In this case, it would be important to consider adding a dehumidifier.
-However, simple dehumidifiers that can be found in a hardware store are not powerful enough to remove moisture properly.
-This is why you’ll need a professional system that will be able effectively to remove excess moisture.
+Despite all your efforts made, such as installing a French drain, waterproofing your foundation or repairing your foundation cracks, it’s possible that humidity continues to persist in your basement.
+In these cases, it could also be poor insulation or a crack letting in outside air that you don’t see.
+It would be beneficial to add one or more dehumidifiers–there are several sizes and capacities to choose from depending on the size of the space to be covered.

 Are your foundation walls cracked?